HuidaeCho/grass-conda/README.md

   PREFIX_LOCATION="$HOME/usr/local/opt/micromamba" \
   sh

-# or if you don't care where micromamba is installed
+# or if you want to install micromamba in its default paths:
 # curl -L https://micro.mamba.pm/install.sh | sh

 # create a new environment